JackDanna/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The shop's proprietor is Elmer Barton, a kind and slim mudblood male shopkeeper who is around fifty years old.
 He employs two young clerks, Ander and Thistle, who assist with loading and unloading wagons and attending to customers when Barton is absent.

 **Delivering the Supplies.** If the characters initiated the adventure with the "Meet Me in Tuntin" hook, their task is to deliver a wagon filled with supplies to Barton's.
 Upon arrival, Barton pays the agreed-upon amount of 10 bc to each character and takes possession of the wagon and its supplies.
 Informed of Burrowbard Stoneseeker's abduction, Barton is deeply saddened and encourages the party to rescue the molekin.
 He views Burrowbard as a friend and was enthusiastic about the prospect of uncovering the lost tunnels mentioned in the introduction.
-If the characters haven't already learned about the mine from Ulfric Warwinter, a character who passes a CL 3 General Knowledge check can provide information found in the first two paragraphs of the "Background" section.
+If the characters haven't already learned about the mine from Ulfric Warwinter, a character who passes a CL 3 Knowledge check can provide information found in the first two paragraphs of the "Background" section.

 Additionally, Barton mentions that two more Stoneseeker brothers, Nundro and Tharden, have been camping outside of town.
 However, he hasn't seen them in the past ten days and anticipates their return to resupply at any moment.
 Unbeknownst to Barton, Tharden has passed away, and Nundro is held captive within the mine.